-The trust has derived gross income under section CE 1(1)(e) of \$50,000, being the value of the licence to occupy.
+The trust has derived income under section CC 1(1) of \$50,000, being the value of the licence to occupy.

-Life estate
+• Life estate

-If the transferee grants the transferor a life estate, the transferee is not subject to section CE 1(1)(e).
-The reason is that section CE 1(1)(e) only applies to leases, licences, easements affecting land, and the grant of a right to take profits from land.
+If the transferee grants the transferor a life estate, the transferee is not subject to section CC 1.
+The reason is that section CC 1(1) only applies to leases, licences, easements affecting land, and the grant of a right to take the profits of the land.

-This analysis applies to BR Pub 02/04.
+This analysis applies to BR Pub 05/04.

-Lease for life
+• Lease for life

-Generally, an arrangement referred to as a 'lease for life' is not a lease, but a life estate.
-An essential characteristic of a lease is that is has a certain term: Prudential Assurance Co Ltd v London Residuary Body [1992] 3 All ER 504.
+Generally, an arrangement referred to as a "lease for life" is not a lease, but a life estate.
+An essential characteristic of a lease is that it has a certain term: Prudential Assurance Co Ltd v London Residuary Body [1992] 3 All ER 504.
 A lease that is based on the duration of a person's life does not have a duration that is certain.
-It is a freehold estate in the nature of a life estate - see Amalgamated Brick & Pipe Co Ltd v O'Shea (1966) 1 NZCPR 580.
+It is a freehold estate in the nature of a life estate: see Amalgamated Brick & Pipe Co Ltd v O'Shea (1966) 1 NZCPR 580.